Foundational Statements

 We believe in the loving and creating God, who is known to us also as Christ the Savior and the Holy Spirit, the Innovator.
 We believe that human beings were created in God’s image to be God’s children.

-We believe God is revealed in both the Hebrew Bible and the Christian New Testament.
+We believe God is revealed in both the Hebrew Bible and the Christian Testament.
 In these scriptures, we find the story of God constantly seeking reconciliation and offering love, grace, and hope to every individual.

 We believe, affirm, and celebrate the power of God’s grace as a saving force and a sanctifying influence on the life of every person.
 Grace is rooted in our belief that God is love.
 Grace is God’s love extended to humankind.